nosv1/seagraves_intro_to_ai/HW2_GeneticAlogorithm/readme.md

 ---

 ## Structure
 main.py sets up the GA and has functions to define how the GA should mutate or create new genes.
 The GA package is simply a framework to call those functions.
+I'm not convinced this was the best way to go about structuring the project, but I wanted to try to generalize the GA package while still allowing the user to define his/her own methodds...

 ---